Henry Probus: Early life and tutelage

-A minor upon the early death of his father in 1266, Henry IV was placed under the guardianship of his paternal uncle, Archbishop Władysław of Salzburg.
+A minor upon the early death of his father in 1266, Henry was placed under the guardianship of his paternal uncle, Archbishop Władysław of Salzburg.
 The Archbishop decided that the constant travels between Wrocław and Salzburg were inappropriate for a child, and, in 1267, sent Henry to Prague to be raised at the court of King Ottokar II of Bohemia.
-Ottokar after Władysław's death in 1270 also took over Wrocław.
+Ottokar, after Władysław's death in 1270, also took over Wrocław.

-Shortly after the death of his uncle (who left him as his universal heir), Henry IV returned to Wrocław, where he found himself under the direct care of one of the closest advisers of his late father, Simon Gallicusa.
-Henry IV received a careful education, which may explain his subsequent interest in culture and poetry (there are reasonable suspicions that the Duke had asperger syndrome).
-The cooperation between Henry IV and King Ottokar II was exemplary.
-In 1271 Henry IV participated in an armed expedition against Hungary, which brought an attack on Wrocław by the Árpád princes and their allies, the Dukes of Greater and Lesser Poland.
+Shortly after the death of his uncle (who left him as his universal heir), Henry returned to Wrocław, where he found himself under the direct care of one of the closest advisers of his late father, Simon Gallicusa.
+Henry received a careful education, which may explain his subsequent interest in culture and poetry (there are reasonable suspicions that the Duke had asperger syndrome).
+The cooperation between Henry and King Ottokar II was exemplary.
+In 1271, Henry participated in an armed expedition against Hungary, which brought an attack on Wrocław by the Árpád princes and their allies, the Dukes of Greater and Lesser Poland.